Farm Animals

 Brina

-Brina is our livestock guardian dog.
+Brina was our livestock guardian dog for 13 years.
 Born April 22, 2011, she came home to Wilderbee at 9 weeks old.
-Brina is half Great Pyrenees and half Bucovina.
+She passed away from natural causes of old age on May 31, 2024.
+Brina was half Great Pyrenees and half Bucovina.
 Great Pyrenees have guarded livestock for Basque shepherds in the Pyrenees Mountains of southern France and northern Spain for hundreds of years.
 Bucovina come from the Carpathian Mountains in Romania.
 Both breeds are confident, gentle, and affectionate especially with children.
 While territorial and protective of their flock, their general demeanor is composed and patient.
 LGDs are attentive, fearless, and loyal to their duties.
 They are also strong-willed and independent, and may wander if left unattended.
-Brina is a hard working member of the Wilderbee Farm family.
-She barks off curious coyotes as well as predator birds that attempt to swoop down and snatch free-ranging hens (and occasionally the cat).
-Once outside her gate, Brina is affectionate and playful.
-Her favorite greeting is The Paw.
+Brina was a hard working member of the Wilderbee Farm family.
+She barked off curious coyotes as well as predator birds that attempted to swoop down and snatch free-ranging hens.
+Once outside her gate, Brina was affectionate and playful.
+Her favorite greeting was The Paw.

 Wilderbee Hens